tshepang/blog/content/insidious-2011.md

 +++

 Stupid stories can be told well (remember *The Matrix*), but not this one.
-The visual design of the ghost world is embarassing, and feels staged.
+The visual design of the ghost world is embarrassing, and feels staged.
 Luckily, the exorcist (or whatever she's called) is given a decent portrayal.